crossplane/crossplane/design/design-doc-external-secret-stores.md

     # parentPath is the parent path that will be prepended to the secrets
     # created with this store config.
     parentPath: "secret/my-cloud/dev/"
-    # Version is the Vault KV secret engine version.
-    # This can be either "v1" or "v2", defaults to "v2"
     version: "v2"
     caBundle: "..."